The DISC Test

 FREE CONTROL PANEL*

-The DISC questionnaire consists of 28 sets of four multiple choice statements that take around 10-15 minutes to complete.
-It is called a self-reporting questionnaire.
+The DISC questionnaire consists of 28 sets of four multiple choice statements and takes around 10-15 minutes to

 DISC Training | Coaching | Education